Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 2. Take a Credit Counseling Course

-Every person who files bankruptcy must take a credit counseling course before the case can be filed.
-At Bond & Botes, we assist our clients in the process by helping them get in touch with certified credit counseling agencies.
-If you are filing pro se, then be aware that your case can be immediately dismissed if your file before you’ve completed a credit counseling course.
+With limited exceptions, every individual who files bankruptcy must complete an approved credit counseling course within 180 days before the case is filed.
+At Bond & Botes, we assist our clients in the process by helping them get in touch with approved credit counseling providers; Alabama filers should use providers approved by the Bankruptcy Administrator, while Mississippi filers generally use providers approved by the U.S. Trustee Program.
+If you are filing pro se, be aware that your case can be dismissed if you file before completing the required credit counseling course and obtaining the certificate.
+This is separate from the debtor education course required after filing and before discharge.

 3. Keep Track of Financial Documents.